ompateldeveloper/learn-sql/Readme.md

       CYCLE;
       ```
    3. Synonym : creates duplicate table from a table , synatx : ``` CREATE SYNONYM synname FOR songs; ``` , `Note 1: changes in synonyms reflect in original table `, `Note 2: you can use PUBLIC keyword to make synonym which are globally available`
-   4. View : Creates a duplicate of table from table but unlike synonym it can use conditions, synatx: ```CREATE OR REPLACE VIEW v1 AS SELECT * FROM songs WHERE album LIKE 'A%' ```
+   4. View : Creates a duplicate of table from table but unlike synonym it can use conditions, we can create joined view as well which uses 2 tables , synatx: ```CREATE OR REPLACE VIEW v1 AS SELECT * FROM songs WHERE album LIKE 'A%' ```
    `Note: You can forcefull create a view which does not exist by using FORCE but it'll throw warning , ex ``` CREATE FORCE VIEW v2 AS SELECT FROM geners;``` , later if you decide to create generes table you can update view using ```ALTER VIEW v2 COMPILE;``` `
-   5. Index : Indexes create indexing over a table for faster access , syntax : ```CREATE INDEX search_songs_id ON songs(id);```
+   5. Index : Indexes create indexing over a table for faster access , syntax : ```CREATE INDEX search_songs_id ON songs(id);``` , when index is created over multiple columns its called compound index other wise its simple index , you can also use `REVERSE` keyword to create reverse key index, indexes are created by default on primary key constraint.